 Sebastopol's municipal code defines agricultural employee housing by reference to the definitions in California Health and Safety Code (HSC) sections 17021.5 and 17021.6.
-Agricultural employee housing is allowed as a permitted use in the R1 and R2 zones, which are generally located near the City's boundaries.
+Commercial agricultural employee housing is allowed as a permitted use in the R1 and R2 zones, which are generally located near the City's boundaries.
+Employee housing for or fewer employees, including farmworkers, is considered a residential use of property and shall be subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
 Other types of agricultural employee housing can be built in other City zones.
 As discussed in 4.2.2 Housing Needs Analysis, the 84-unit Woodmark project that reserves units for low-income agricultural employees was approved in August 2022.
 Sebastopol's Zoning Code was updated in 2017 to be consistent with State law, including permitting employee housing and single-family housing in residential zones, up to 36 beds in a group quarter or 12 units designated for single family use.
 The provisions of HSC 17021.8 are not applicable to Sebastopol as there is no land designated as agricultural land in the City's General Plan.